allgenesconsidered/gRNAtoOligo/README.md

 ### Dependencies:
 * python 2.7._
-* pandas (a python package)

-See the Appendix for installingt these dependencies.
+See the Appendix for installing python.

 ### Usage